 Despite being among the countries with the least sunshine hours, Germany is one of the largest solar power producers in the world.
-With an installed capacity of over 49 gigawatt (GW) in 2019, the country ranked 4th in the world after leading the charge for several years, according to the International Energy Agency (IEA).
+With an installed capacity of nearly 60 gigawatt (GW) in 2021, the country ranked 4th globally after leading the fied for several years, according to the International Renewable Energy Agency (IRENA).

-In contrast to conventional energy systems focused on big and centralised producers, thousands of solar panel operators have become an important part of the German energy system.
-In 2019, they produced about eight percent of the country’s net power consumption, out of a total renewables share of 43 percent, according to energy industry group BDEW.
-Solar power’s global share in power generation surpasses two percent for the first time in 2019, according to the IEA.
+In contrast to conventional energy systems focused on big and centralised producers, thousands of small solar panel operators have become an important part of the German energy system.
+In 2021, all solar operators together produced about ten percent of the country’s net power consumption, out of a total renewables share of just under 46 percent, according to research institute Fraunhofer ISE.
+Solar power’s global share in power generation surpassed two percent for the first time in 2019, according to the IEA.

 The technology can contribute a much greater share to the German power mix at particularly sunny times.
 Between March and August 2021, solar panels generated more power than all of the country's hard coal-fired plants combined.
 In June, they generated 7.99 terawatt hours of electricity - more than ever before in a single month - accounting for 20.6 percent of net electricity generation.
 In 2020, solar power reached new record weekly share of 23 percent over a whole week and a daily record of almost 28 percent, research institute Fraunhofer ISE found.
 At about noon, when both sun intensity and usually also power consumption are at peak levels, solar power can account for more than 40 percent of Germany’s power production.
-Overall, solar power arrays fed over 47 TWh of power into the grid in 2019.
+Overall, solar power arrays produced about 51 TWh of power in 2021.

 Solar power influx at peak demand time - around 12pm - has a stabilising effect on the grid but also greatly reduces profit margins for power providers, who in the past were able to charge the highest prices at this time of the day , when demand reaches a maximum and supply used to be scarce.
 However, sunny weather and hot temperatures are not automatically leading to higher solar power output, as solar modules lose electric tension when they become hot, which brings down their capacity despite the stronger radiation.

-The high output, both in the short-term around midday and in the long-term during summer, is offset by a reciprocally lower or non-existent output in winter and at night respectively, highlighting the need for reliable storage technology to complement renewables expansion.
+The high output, both in the short-term around midday and in the long-term during summer, is offset by a reciprocally lower or non-existent output during the winter and at night, respectively, highlighting the need for reliable storage technology to complement renewables expansion.
 Fraunhofer ISE says solar panels achieve up to 980 full load hours per year in Germany, about ten percent of the total hours per year less than half of the amount that wind power can deliver.
 The researchers estimate that 1,030 full load hours are possible in the country but this is still far below the nearly 6,600 full load hours that lignite plants ran in 2016.

 However, after its quick ascent to world leadership within less than a decade, Germany’s solar industry’s faced an even more rapid decline after 2012.
 Competitors from abroad, especially from China, offered solar panels at a much cheaper rate than German manufacturers, while support rates remained stable regardless of the panels’ country of origin.
 Consequently, many investors swapped domestic for foreign suppliers to maximise their returns and left the freshly expanded German industry bereft of customers.
 Due to a parallel drop in guaranteed remuneration, solar expansion fell by 80 percent between 2013 and 2015, while it doubled globally during the same period.

-Many commentators lamented that the support policy effectively meant that German power customers subsidise Chinese producers with whom domestic suppliers could not compete due to higher labour costs and stricter environmental regulation on panel production.
-Others lauded the combination of German money with Chinese products as a catalyst for cost reduction that helped boost capacity growth and paved the way for the technology’s competitiveness.
+Many commentators lamented that the support policy effectively meant that German power customers subsidise Chinese producers domestic suppliers were unable to compete with due to higher labour costs and stricter environmental regulation on panel production.
+Others lauded the combination of steady German capital and cheap Chinese labour as a catalyst for cost reduction that helped boost capacity growth and paved the way for the technology’s competitiveness.

 Solar power has become the cheapest mode of power generation in Germany, according to research institute Fraunhofer ISE.
-Depending on the type of installation and the sun's intensity, generating one kilowatt hour (kWh) with solar panels can cost no more than 3.7 eurocents, it says.
-Costs for equipment and installation, the biggest factor for investors, fell by 75 percent between 2006 and 2017.
+Depending on the type of installation and sunshine intensity, generating one kilowatt hour (kWh) with solar panels can cost no more than 3.7 eurocents, it says.
+Costs for for new panels have fallen by about 90 percent between 2010 and 2021, the researchers said.
 An analysis by British climate NGO Sandbag found that costs fell so much that new solar (and wind power) installations in German auctions are not only cheaper than new hard coal and gas plants, but also undercut the operation costs of existing fossil power plants.

 However, support payments for existing and new solar power installations still carry substantial costs for German power customers, amounting to over 10.3 billion euros in 2018 alone, according to the economy and energy ministry (BMWi).
 Average support for solar power installations in Germany’s climbed up again somewhat in the 2021 auctions and stood at just over 5 cents per kilowatt hour (kWh), up from 4.3 cents in 2018.
 But many solar power users install their panels also without participating in auctions: According to the Federal Network Agency (BNetzA), just under 3.8 GW out of a total solar PV expansion of more than 5.2 GW in 2021 were installed outside of the tendering process.

-Solar panel manufacturers in Germany have gone through difficult times and the lifting of EU tariffs on Chinese imports is likely to make things even harder for hardware-producing companies.
-On the other hand, the expected further drop in costs could inject new life in other sectors of the solar power industry.
-Market observers estimate that the removal of trade barriers will substantially lower systemic solar power costs and lead to a boost in European demand, making 2021 the industry's most productive year ever on the continent so far.
+Even hardware-producing solar power companies in Germany have gone through tough times due to cheaper competition from abroad, the expected further drop in costs could inject new life in other sectors of the solar power industry.
+The removal of trade barriers has lowered systemic solar power costs and led to a boost in European demand, making 2021 the industry's most productive year ever on the continent so far.
 Solar power companies that offer technical and digital services or who are pressing ahead with development of complementary technologies like home storages could turn out to be the new trade regime’s great beneficiaries.
 Right after the invasion of Ukraine, homeowners in record numbers rushed to install solar power systems coupled with home storage batteries.

 While German solar power companies struggle to compete with Asian manufacturers, they retain an edge when it comes to research on the modules’ system integration and the implementation of innovative applications.
 Foreign market leaders are often focussed on large-scale projects that yield high returns but will likely only account for a part of future growth, where small-scale prosumers are expected to play an important role as well.